 Continuing education is an integral part of professional practice.
 There are many ways you can earn continuing education credit.
-Any of the following activities will qualify for continuing education clock hours to recertify your board certification, as long as the activity relates to an approved content area.
+Any of the following activities will qualify for continuing education clock hours to recertify your NCC, as long as the activity relates to an approved content area.

 For any continuing education activity, you must have proper documentation, as described below, in order to claim credit.
 You can use the NBCC continuing education credit verification form for activities that do not provide a certificate of completion.

 All courses must be graduate level.
 Courses may be audited.
 A transcript, grade report or verification form is required for documentation.

 NBCC ACEP approval is not required; however, the courses must meet NBCC guidelines for continuing education.
 A certificate, verification form or letter verifying attendance is required for documentation.
 The documentation must include your name, date attended, hours completed, program title and signature of presenter/provider.

 Any amount of your continuing education clock hours can come from home study programs, including online activities.
 The same standards for selecting live programs apply to selecting home study programs.
 That is, they do not have to be NBCC ACEP approved, but they must meet NBCC guidelines for continuing education.
 A certificate, verification form or letter verifying attendance is required for documentation.
 The documentation must include your name, date attended, hours completed, program title and signature of presenter/provider.